Charles Sumner: "Crime against Kansas" and beating by Preston Brooks

 On the afternoon of May 22, Representative Preston Brooks, Butler's first cousin once removed, confronted Sumner in the Senate chamber and beat him severely on the head, using a thick gutta-percha cane with a gold head.
 Sumner was knocked down and trapped under the heavy desk, which was bolted to the floor.
 Blinded by his own blood, he staggered up the aisle and collapsed into unconsciousness.
 Brooks continued to beat the motionless Sumner until his cane broke, at which point he continued to strike Sumner with the remaining piece.
 Several other senators attempted to help Sumner, but were blocked by Laurence Keitt, who brandished a pistol and shouted, "Let them be!"

 The episode became a symbol of polarization in the antebellum period; Sumner became a martyr in the North and Brooks a hero in the South.
 Thousands attended rallies in support of Sumner throughout the North.
-Louisa May Alcott described a rally in Boston on November 3 in a letter to Anna Alcott: Eight hundred gentlemen on horseback escorted him and formed a line up Beacon St. through which he rode smiling and bowing...
-The streets were lined with wreaths, flags, and loving people to welcome the good man back...
+Louisa May Alcott described a rally in Boston on November 3 in a letter to Anna Alcott: Eight hundred gentlemen on horseback escorted him and formed a line up Beacon St. through which he rode smiling and bowing....
+The streets were lined with wreaths, flags, and loving people to welcome the good man back....
 I could not hear the speeches at the State House so I tore down Hancock St. and got a place opposite his house.
-I saw him go in, and soon after the cheers of the horsemen and crowd brought him smiling to the window, he only bowed, but when the leader of the cavelcade cried out 'Three cheers for the mother of Charles Sumner!' he stepped back and soon appeared leading an old lady who nodded, waved her hand, put down the curtain, and then with a few dozen more cheers the crowd dispersed.
+I saw him go in, and soon after the cheers of the horsemen and crowd brought him smiling to the window, he only bowed, but when the leader of the cavalcade cried out "Three cheers for the mother of Charles Sumner!" he stepped back and soon appeared leading an old lady who nodded, waved her hand, put down the curtain, and then with a few dozen more cheers the crowd dispersed.